DUE TO COVID ALL CLINICAL AND RESEARCH CLERKSHIPS ARE CANCELLED UNTIL FEBRUARY 2022.

-The International office of your own faculty can give you more specific information about these agreements, (possible) scholarships and the application procedure.
+The International office of your own faculty can give you more specific information about the procedure.

 When you have been selected for the Erasmus+ scholarship, there are some documents that have to be filled out.
 This is the responsibility of the Erasmus coordinator at your own faculty.
 The application for a clinical internship or research project can be sent to the International Office by e-mail together with the filled out and signed learning agreement.
 After the internship or project has been arranged, we will sign and stamp the learning agreement and send it back by e-mail.

-Research is only possible for a period of at least 5 or more months and students should add a motivation concerning the type of research and the subject that they are interested in.
+Research is only possible for a period of at least 5 or more months and students should add a motivation concerning the type of research and a description of the subject that they are interested in.
+For clinical interships goes that you can only apply for one department or discipline.

-Unfortunately we cannot any guarantee that we will be able to arrange the clerkship, even if you are from one of our partner universities or when you have been selected for an Erasmus scholarship.
+Unfortunately we cannot any guarantee that we will be able to arrange the clerkship.
 It all depends on the available capacity in the UMCG and for each individual request we will have to contact the department(s) of your preference.
-We do not offer a fixed program of clinical internships or research project.
-In some cases we might offer you a clerkship in a department that was not amongst the options you gave us.
+We do not offer a fixed program of clinical internships or research projects.

 Finally, bear in mind that some departments might have their own specific demands regarding language or motivation, f.e. the Surgery department demands that you have done a Dutch language course before your arrival.